 Up the Duff / A Bun In The Oven

 Bah!
-I hate it when publisher’s decide they need to rewrite a book for the USA audience.
-This is probably partly because I’m Australian and I’ve been reading books in American and British English my whole life without someone deciding that I won’t be able to understand the slang used, or the foods, brands, and other culture peculiarities…
+I hate it when publisher’s decide they need to rewrite or redub a entertainment for a different audience.
+Probably because I’m Australian and I’ve been reading books in American and British English my whole life.

 Rant aside, Up The Duff (or it’s American version – A Bun in the Oven – though apparently this one is less funny), is a hilarious and realistic guide to pregnancy from an Australian comedian.
 This is NOT a dry and boring pregnancy book, rather this is full of tell-it-like-it-is info especially the weird, awkward, and embarrassing stuff.

 100 Ways to Calm the Crying

 I know it might feel like parenting a newborn is a long way off… but it’s going to be upon you faster than you think and you don’t want to be blind-sided.
 Like I was!

 Babies cry.
 A lot.
 Sometimes one thing will work.
 Sometimes something else will work.
 Sometimes nothing seems to work and you feel totally hopeless and lost.

 Best idea?
 Increase your arsenal of things to try.
 This book goes through 100-ish ways you can use to soothe your baby and I can guarantee you there will be things in here you’ve not thought of and will be willing to try when your baby won’t stop crying.

 The Happiest Baby on the Block